 Tuvalu

-Tuvalu is a beneficiary of the EU's "Everything but Arms" (EBA) scheme for least developed countries.
-Tuvalu currently holds upper middle-income economy status according to the World Bank classification with the per-capita income standing at $ 7.160 (2022).
-The country was identified as eligible for LDC graduation in 2012, but the decision remains under consideration given its status as a vulnerable island nation.
-While overall imports from Tuvalu to the EU market continued to increase in recent years, no products were imported under EBA preferences between 2017 and 2022.
+As a least-developed country (LDC), Tuvalu is a beneficiary of the EU's "Everything but Arms" (EBA) arrangement.
+The World Bank classifies Tuvalu an upper middle-income economy with a per-capita income of $6,345 in 2023.
+The country was identified as eligible for LDC graduation in 2012, but the decision has been deferred given its status as a vulnerable island nation.
+EU imports from Tuvalu amounted to about €850 thousand in 2023.
+Given the low export amounts, the country does not make use of EBA preferences.

 What is the EBA?

-The “Everything but Arms”(EBA) scheme is a permanent arrangement covering Least Developed Countries (LDC’s) as classified by the United Nations.
-This arrangement enables duty-free and quota-free access for all products (7200 products in total) originating in LDC’s except for arms and ammunition.
-Different from the Standard GSP and GSP+, LDC’s are not excluded from the scheme if they benefit from other preferential arrangements.
+The EBA arrangement covers all LDCs as classified by the United Nations.
+This arrangement enables duty-free and quota-free access for all products originating in LDCs except for arms and ammunition.
+Unlike beneficiaries of the Standard GSP and GSP+, LDCs are not excluded from the scheme if they benefit from other preferential arrangements or agreements with the EU.

 Tuvalu flag